Edwin-sh/flutter_adaptive_layout_kit/README.md

-# flutter_responsive_ui
+# flutter_adaptive_layout_kit

-A Flutter library for creating responsive and adaptive UIs with ease.
+A Flutter library for creating adaptive layouts and responsive UIs with ease.
 This package provides a set of widgets and utilities to help you adapt your application's layout and styles to different screen sizes, including mobile, tablet, and desktop.
 It internally uses the `sizer` package for screen measurements, but this is handled by the library, so you don't need to interact with `sizer` directly.

 ## Features